 Iosef Tarasov, who impulsively decides to beat up John Wick, steal his car, and kill his dog, is bold.
 But as the first movie – as well as Aurelio and Viggo’s reaction – show, they did not appreciate Iosef’s brash decision.
 In fact, his actions have earned him the total opposite of fortune, and it’s his decision to pursue the matter of John’s car that ultimately leads to his death.

 On the other hand, if you look at John’s actions in the same movie, you would say that he’s stronger and braver than he is bold.
-His dog’s death shook him (and everyone else watching the movie), but his for revenge showed that he was calculating and had only one goal.
+His dog’s death shook him (and everyone else watching the movie), but his thirst for revenge shows he’s calculating, and he has only one goal.

-He wasn’t rash about anything: he was smart, took his time, persevered, and handled anything that stopped him from his goal.
+He wasn’t rash about anything: he was smart, took his time, persevered and handled anything that stopped him from his goal.
 And ultimately, he was successful.
-He was more strong and brave than he was rash, and as a result, he was more fortunate than, say, the entire bold and rash Russian Mafia.
+He was stronger and braver than he was rash, and as a result, he was more fortunate than, say, the entire bold and rash Russian Mafia.

-And not only does this tattoo reflect so much on the first two films; its true meaning may also have an effect on the upcoming film.
+And not only does this tattoo reflect so much on the first two films; its true meaning may also have an effect on the third movie.

-This is all just speculation about what the third movie holds (feel free to share your thoughts or theories in the comments!), so take these with a grain of salt.
-While deconstructing the true meaning of John Wick’s tattoo, I realized three important implications the message on his tattoo could have on the third movie.
+While deconstructing the true meaning of John Wick’s tattoo, I realized three important implications the message on his Latin tattoo could have on “Parabellum.”

 The trailers, teasers, and poster for John Wick: Chapter 3 – Parabellum hints that John Wick, now with a $14 million hit on him, must escape an entire organization of assassins.
 This time, however, he doesn’t have the safety of the Continental, which had already saved him at least once in the last two movies.